Pensacola, America's First Settlement On The Dream Coast

 Special Events In Pensacola

-Pensacola holds the greatest number of special events during June and September out of the summer months.
-In September, enjoy:
+Pensacola holds the greatest number of special events during June and September out of the summer months, but events occur all around the calendar year:

-- February - Mardi Gras and Pensacon.com comic con - dress as a superhero!.
+- February: Mardi Gras and PensaCon comic convention - dress as a superhero!

-- End of September - The Pensacola Seafood Festival.
-Seafood, of course, live performances, shopping, fine arts, crafts, and a 5K run.
+- Late September: The Pensacola Seafood Festival.
+Seafood, of course, live musical performances, shopping, fine arts, crafts, and a 5K run make this a lot of fun.

 Attraction: A Light That Was Once a Ship